ptqa2022/garlic_multi-labels/README.md

 2. Train the model

- 1- Edit parameter in the INPUT section in the file  multi_train.py
+ 1- Edit parameters in the INPUT section in the file  multi_train.py

      Traing the model with multi_lable =>   multi_label = True
      Traing the model with multi_class =>   multi_label = False